Oswaldo Cabrera Preview, Player Props: Yankees vs. Tigers

-On Monday, Oswaldo Cabrera (.333 on-base percentage in past 10 games, 67 points above season-long percentage) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+Oswaldo Cabrera and his .361 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the New York Yankees versus the Detroit Tigers and Matt Manning on August 31 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rays.
+In his last appearance, he strung together two hits (going 2-for-3 with an RBI) against the Tigers.

 Oswaldo Cabrera Game Info & Props vs. the Tigers